pakkinlau/pakkinlau/README.md

 ![1703358697810](image/README/getty2%20(1).png)

-Welcome to make connection with me by sending message to my gmail account.
+I would love to connect!
+Feel free to send me a message at my Gmail account.

 I am currently a master student in mathematics at CUHK, and a full-time researcher at CUHK in building big data solutions with Machine Learning, Large Language Models and Graph Neural Networks, for mass historical archive (image+text) research.